-- Businesses should uphold the freedom of association and the effective recognition of the right to collective - 3 and the effective recognition of the right to collective bargaining. - 4 Businesses should uphold the elimination of all forms of forced and compulsory labour. - 5 Businesses should uphold the effective abolition of child labour. - Businesses should uphold the elimination of discrimination in respect of employment and occupation.
+- Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining. - 4 Businesses should uphold the elimination of all forms of forced and compulsory labour. - 5 Businesses should uphold the effective abolition of child labour. - Businesses should uphold the elimination of discrimination in respect of employment and occupation.